Cybersecurity Services in North Vancouver for Small and Mid-Size Businesses

 Cybersecurity for North Vancouver’s Key Industries

-North Vancouver is home to marine, film production, professional services, and outdoor recreation businesses on the North Shore.
-Each industry brings specific technology requirements and compliance obligations that generic IT providers often miss.
+North Vancouver is home to shipbuilding and marine, outdoor-gear and creative design, film production, professional services, and Lower Lonsdale technology firms.
+Each brings specific technology requirements and compliance obligations, controlled goods, design IP, OT availability, CIRO or PIPA-BC evidence, that generic IT providers often miss.

-Our team includes a CISSP-certified security lead who reviews every North Vancouver client’s environment quarterly, ensuring your technology posture keeps pace with both business growth and evolving threats.
+Our team includes a CISSP-certified security lead who reviews every North Vancouver client’s environment quarterly, ensuring your security posture keeps pace with both business growth and evolving threats.

 Why This Matters for North Vancouver Businesses

-Fusion’s cybersecurity clients in Metro Vancouver operate under CIS Controls v8.1 baselines, with 24/7 MDR coverage that detects and contains threats before they escalate to breach status.
+Fusion’s cybersecurity clients across Metro Vancouver operate under CIS Controls v8.1 baselines, with 24/7 MDR coverage that detects and contains threats before they escalate to breach status.

 Source: IBM Security, “Cost of a Data Breach Report,” 2024